zephir74/process-scanner/README.md

 ## Description

 This is a process scanner for linux.
-It detects suspect processes and send a warning notification when a suspect process is detected
+It detects suspect processes and send a warning notification when a suspect process is detected.

 ## Requirements